 WordPress provides you with a very robust platform that allows you to set up and run many different types of businesses and applications, including fully-featured e-commerce stores.

-In fact, one reason why more businesses are now choosing WordPress to build e-commerce stores is that WordPress-based ecommerce solutions are often quite inexpensive (some ‘lite’ versions are even free!).
+In fact, one reason why more people are now choosing WordPress to put up shops online is that WordPress-based ecommerce solutions are mostly inexpensive (some ‘lite’ versions are even free!).

 You can use WordPress to sell a single item online like an e-book, or tens of thousands of products.
 You can use WordPress to sell digital and/or physical products, collect one-time or recurring payments for services, set up beautiful-looking stores on the web, handle bookings and reservations, calculate complex volume pricing discounts automatically, track shipping, and a whole lot more.